 Grand Lake is situated in the interior of the island of Newfoundland.
 It has an area of 543 km squared which makes it the largest lake on newfoundland.
 If you are an angler or simply enjoy fishing now and then, Grand Lake is the place to be.
 The lake is nearly uninhabited with a number of small hunting and fishing lodges near the small town of Howley and Deer Lake.
 The many inflowing streams are filled with trout and salmon.
 Including the smaller ‘feeder’ lakes, Sandy and Birchy, the entire waterway system is a very popular boating and fishing destination.
 Many kayakers and canoeists use these waterways as well to take in the beautiful scenery of towering cliffs and rocky shoreline.

 Red Indian Lake is the second largest lake in Newfoundland, covering 64.4 km in total length and averaging 5.8 km wide.
 There is a total of eight rivers that flow into it as well as many smaller brooks.
 There is one river that flows from the lake, the Exploits River which is the largest river on the island.
-It has multiple water dams in order to maintain the water levels and is famous for its Atlantic Salmon which can be fished June to August.
+It has multiple water dams in order to maintain the water levels.
+It is famous for its Atlantic Salmon which can be fished June to August.
 The water levels vary from 148 meters above sea level in a drought season, to 157 meters at its high-water mark.

 GROS MORNE NATIONAL PARK